chenw7/Hand-Tracking/README.md

         pip install mediapipe

-12. Now that all necessary libraries and accessories for the program have been installed, check whether they have been installed correctly by typing the following command into jupyter notebook and executing the command.
+12. Now that all necessary libraries and accessories for the program have been installed, check whether they have been installed correctly by typing the following command into jupyter notebook and executing the command (execute the command by clicking command+enter).

         import cv2
         import mediapipe